 Student associations such as the Mississippi Sports Legal Society and the Mississippi Sports Legal Review offer students valuable opportunities to connect with peers and participate in professional growth endeavors.

 Marquette University Law School is located in Milwaukee, Wisconsin, and is one of the top choices for students interested in sports law.
-Their programs are notable for the clear interrelationship between law and sports.
+The sports law certificate is notable for the clear interrelationship between law and sports.

 This law school aims to provide an education that prepares students for the industry, giving them monthly networking opportunities with experts in the field while also allowing them to actively participate in mock negotiations and legal clinics.